Gofferwall/Gofferwall-Android-Sample/README.md

 <br></br>

 #### B) AdiscopeGlobalSdk.initialize(activity, listener)
+  * If you use mediaId and secretKey as fixed

 If you have defined `adiscope.global.mediaId`, `adiscope.global.mediaSecret` metadata in your AndroidManifest.xml, you can use function `AdiscopeGlobalSdk.initialize(activity, listener)`.
 Sdk reads `adiscope.global.mediaId`, `adiscope.global.mediaSecret` meta-data and initializes it.